 John Gray Foster was born on May 27, 1823, in Whitefield, New Hampshire.
-He was the first-born of seven children of Major Perley Foster and Mary Gray.
-Foster’s father served as ship’s carpenter on Commodore Oliver Hazard Perry’s flagship on Lake Erie during the War of 1812.
+He was the firstborn of seven children of Major Perley Foster and Mary Gray.
+Foster’s father served as a ship’s carpenter on Commodore Oliver Hazard Perry’s flagship on Lake Erie during the War of 1812.

 Young Foster spent his early years in Whitefield, before moving with his family to Nashua, New Hampshire, when he was approximately ten years of age.
 While living there, he attended the Hancock Academy and at Crosby’s Nashua Literary Institute.

 U.S. Representative Charles G. Atherton secured an appointment for Foster to the United States Military Academy, where Foster enrolled on July 1, 1842.
 Among his classmates were future Union General George Stoneman and future Confederate Generals Thomas J. (Stonewall) Jackson and George E. Pickett.
 Foster proved to be an excellent student at West Point, graduating fourth in his class of fifty-nine cadets on July 1, 1846.
 Upon graduation, officials brevetted Foster to second lieutenant and assigned him as an assistant engineer with the Army Corps of Engineers, stationed in Washington, D.C.